Diesel vs Gasoline: An Honest Comparison

 1. Compression Ratio

 The first difference is the extent to which the air-fuel mixture is compressed in the combustion chamber, referred to as the operating compression ratio.
 Diesel engines also have a much higher compression ratio when compared to those that run on gasoline.
-This amount of compression produces more heat hence the improved fuel efficiency and better mileage.
-But at the same time, it exerts more pressure on certain engine parts, including the cylinder liners and this may lead to more wear and tear.
+This difference in compression between diesel vs gasoline engines produces more heat, leading to improved fuel efficiency and better mileage.
+However, the increased compression also exerts more pressure on certain engine parts, including the cylinder liners, which may result in more wear and tear.

 2. Fuel Ignition